As part of the new vocational education and training system, Workforce Development Councils (WDCs) ensure that industry needs are met.

 The benefit of getting support from a WDC is that they understand industry needs and the qualifications system well.

-If you’re an education provider looking to register a micro-credential, we encourage you to look for relevant workforce development information published on our websites to check if your planned micro-credential meets industry needs.
+If you’re an education provider looking to register a micro-credential, we encourage you to look for relevant workforce development information and TEC investment advice published on our websites to check if your planned micro-credential meets industry needs.

 Talk to a WDC about your plans early in the development process so that we can give you advice about your planned micro-credential.